accosmin-org/libnano/docs/solver.md

 }
 ```

-Another possibility is to run the command line utility [app/info](../app/info.cpp) to print the ID and a short description of all builtin solvers:
+Another possibility is to print a tabular representation with the ID and a short description of all builtin solvers:
 ```
-./build/libnano/debug/app/info --solver .+
+std::cout << make_table("solver", solver_t::all());
+// prints something like...
 |----------|-----------------------------------------|
 | solver   | description                             |
 |----------|-----------------------------------------|